João Resende

-João Pedro Moreira Resende (born 26 March 2003) is a Portuguese professional footballer who plays as a forward for Spanish Primera Federación club Pontevedra on loan from Primeira Liga club Estrela da Amadora.
+João Pedro Moreira Resende (born 26 March 2003) is a Portuguese professional footballer who plays as a forward for Liga Portugal 2 club Farense.

 Club career

 In July 2023, Resende left Benfica's B team and signed a three-year contract with Liga Portugal 2 club União de Leiria.

 On 31 January 2024, Leiria sent Resende on loan to Liga 3 club Académica until the end of the 2023–24 season.

 On 1 July 2025, Resende signed a three-year contract with Estrela da Amadora.
 After making his top-level debut with late-substitute appearances in two opening games of the 2025–26 Primeira Liga for Estrela, on 1 September 2025 he was loaned to Pontevedra in Spanish third-tier Primera Federación.

 International career

 Resende has represented Portugal at youth international level.